anyscale/madewithml.github.io/docs/courses/mlops/api.md

 ### Method

 The method is the operation to execute on the specific resource defined by the URI.
-There are many possible [methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods){:target="_blank"} to choose from, but here are the four most popular, which are often referred to as [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete){:target="_blank"} because they allow you to Create, Read, Update and Delete.
+There are many possible [methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods){:target="_blank"} to choose from, but the four below are the most popular, which are often referred to as [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete){:target="_blank"} because they allow you to **C**reate, **R**ead, **U**pdate and **D**elete.

-- `GET`: get a resource
+- `#!js GET`: get a resource.
-- `POST`: create or update a resource
+- `#!js POST`: create or update a resource.
-- `PUT/PATCH`: create or update a resource
+- `#!js PUT/PATCH`: create or update a resource.
-- `DELETE`: delete a resource
+- `#!js DELETE`: delete a resource.

 !!! note
     You could use either the `POST` or `PUT` request method to create and modify resources but the main difference is that `PUT` is idempotent which means you can call the method repeatedly and it'll produce the same state every time.
-Whereas, calling `POST` multiple times can result in creating multiple instance and so changing the overall state each time.
+Whereas, calling `POST` multiple times can result in creating multiple instance and so changes the overall state each time.

     ```bash
     POST /models/<new_model> -d {}       # error since we haven't created the `new_model` resource yet